 Racial Profiling Terrorists.
 The illegal practice of racial profiling by the police and other government agencies as morally distasteful.
-This practice involved detaining persons of a particular race or ethnicity based solely on the biased belief that they were more likely to be a terrorist based solely on racial appearance.
+This practice involved detaining persons of a particular race or ethnicity-based solely on the biased belief that they were more likely to be a terrorist based solely on racial appearance.
 Is this lawful or effective?

-Before September 11, 2001, terrorist attack on New York and Washington D.C., the illegal practice of racial profiling by the police and others as morally distasteful.
-This practice involved detaining persons of a particular race or ethnicity based solely on the biased belief that they were more likely to be wanted criminals or in the process of committing a criminal act.
+Before September 11, 2001, terrorist attacks on New York and Washington D.C., the illegal practice of racial profiling by the police and others as morally distasteful.
+This practice involved detaining persons of a particular race or ethnicity-based solely on the biased belief that they were more likely to be wanted criminals or in the process of committing a criminal act.
 The illegal practice had little to do with legitimate police investigative techniques.
 America is the process of condemning the illegal form of racial profiling as an investigative tool and identifying those persons guilty of the practice.

 Racial Profiling Terrorists: As an Investigative Tool

 Unfortunately, the terrorist attacks have caused us to revisit the acceptability for racial profiling based on a specific circumstance.
-To date, our government investigation has indicated that the terrorists who launched the attack against the United States were all of the similar ethnic origin and belonging to a particular secular religious group.
+To date, our government investigation has indicated that the terrorists who launched the attack against the United States were all of a similar ethnic origin and belonging to a particular secular-religious group.
 From following the media reports you know that the suspected terrorists are probably followers of Osama Bin Laden his “al-Qaida” network and protected by an extreme Islamic religious group called the Taliban located in Afghanistan.

 We are being told three weeks post-incident that there are probably more terrorist groups hiding out in the United States.
 They have been labeled as terrorist “cells” that are just waiting for an opportunity to strike, and those who have gone underground are called “sleepers.”
 The investigation has produced evidence of terrorist plans to strike other targets using a variety of means.
 All of this bad news has Americans on edge and fearful of more terrorist attacks.
 Let’s face it, there are terrorist suspects still at large in our country and we have declared war against them.
 The problem is we don’t know who the “them” are.
 Does this fear justify the right to arbitrarily detain those who appear to fit the profile?
 Persons fitting the racial profile have been pulled off of airplanes, trains, buses, and from other public places.
 Some of the detentions have been fruitful and detecting illegal status and forged documents but most have not.